8n8/bigwebthing/README.md

 + there are no user-defined names, you just use maps
 + module imports include a cryptographic hash of the file so that builds are deterministic
 + performance is nice, but will usually be sacrificed if it makes users lives easier
++ items in maps can reference their parent map